 Penalty for disparity changes (P_1) : A penalty that is applied to gradually changing disparities.
 A large value causes gradual disparity changes to occur less frequently, while a small value causes gradual changes to occur more frequently.
-This value must be smaller than P_2 .
+Different values can be configured for pixels that are on image edges (P{1-edge}) and pixels that are not on edges $(P{1-no-edge})$.
+These values must be smaller than the values for P_2 .

 Penalty for disparity discontinuities (P_2) : A penalty that is applied to abruptly changing disparities.
 A large value causes disparity discontinuities to occur less frequently, while a small value causes discontinuities to occur more frequently.
-This value must be greater than P_1 .
+Different values can be configured for pixels that are on image edges (P{2-edge}) and pixels that are not on edges $(P{2-no-edge})$.
+These values must be greater than the values for P_1 .